vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 How large does an installation need to be?
 If the goal is to cover annual or monthly electricity use in a grid-tied system, the only two pieces of information needed are the typical electricity consumption in the

-[^74]: ... batteries: expensive, require mainte- nance, and periodic replacement
+[^74]: ... batteries: expensive, require maintenance, and periodic replacement
 [^90]: Murphy (2008), "Home photovoltaic systems for physicists" relevant period and the average solar input at that location for the period of interest.
 The first can be surmised from electricity bills, usually giving a monthly total usage in kWh.
 We can get an approximate average scale from Fig. 7.2 (p.
 105), which indicates that 42% of residential energy (11.9 qBtu per year) is from electricity.
 That's 5 qBtu, or 5.3 × 1018 J in one year (3.156 x 107 s), or 167 GW.
 Distributed among 130 million households in the U.S.,75 average household electricity consumption is 1,285 W. Applied over 24 hours, this makes for just over 30 kilowatt-hour (kWh) per day for an average household.[^76]